TheBestTvarynka/Dataans/doc/web_server/README.md

 The synchronization task can be represented (simplified) as follows: we have two sets of items (numbers, notes, spaces, files, any kind of items) and we need to find the difference and then merge them.
 Moreover, the amount of items can be large, so we don't want to waste a lot of time on delta calculation.

 All items are divided into blocks.
 Or, in other words, every item has its `block_id`.
 The `block_id` is assigned during item creation and can not be changed in the future.
 Additionally, each item and each block has its hash.
+The item hash is calculated from encrypted item data, and the block hash is calculated from the concatenated block item hashes.

 ```mermaid
 block-beta